 6. Walking robot

-Fig. Vigyan Ashram team at Maker’s Mela
+Fig. Team Vigyan Ashram at Maker’s Mela

 Fig. Engaged with students and stall visitors